What I Don’t Believe: Heresy and Apostasy

 Instead, we should look to God as our provider and look to Him to provide as He wills for the purpose of equipping us for performing His service.

 (m) “Law of Attraction” / The Secret / hedge witchcraft / positive confession – this heresy believes that if you imagine, concentrate, or repeat postive affirmations over and over then you can draw things to yourself and reshape your world.
-This is witchcraft, divination, and doctrines of demons.
+This is witchcraft, divination, and doctrines of devils.
 This has infiltrated the Church and also exalts man to “godhood” and reduces God to a vending machine.

 Instead of speaking in agreement with Satan, man’s opinions, fleshly desires, or our circumstances, we should always speak God’s words, speak in line with scripture, that way we know we are always speaking the truth.